in

 • Propagate Espostoa by seed.

-Espostoa Species to Grow
+Espostoa species to grow

 • Espostoa lanata (cotton ball, Peruvian snowball, Peruvian old man).
 Attractive, yellow-spined cactus is completely covered with fluffy, white, almost silky hair.
 Wool appears to grow in spiral manner.
 A fine potted plant for indoors, lath house, or greenhouses.
 Usually grown for its interesting appearance rather than profusion of blooms; flowers appear only on mature plants and are often hidden by hair.